microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 ## Different Hardwares in Worker Nodes

-One VC should have the same hardware, which leads to one `skuType` of one VC in the hived scheduler setting.
+We recommend one VC should have the same hardware, which leads to one `skuType` of one VC in the hived scheduler setting.
 If you have different types of worker nodes (e.g. different GPU types on different nodes), please configure them in different VCs.
 Here is an example of 2 kinds of nodes:

 ```yaml
 hivedscheduler: